CloseClose

 Apple cider vinegar

 Whether your pain is caused by a change in the weather, an illness, or allergies, there are many things you can do to help relieve the discomfort and heal inflamed, irritated tissues.
-The next time you have a sore throat, try one of these ten remedies to help soothe your pain, reduce inflammation, and give you your voice back.
+The next time you have a sore throat, try one of these ten remedies to help soothe your pain, reduce inflammation, and give your voice back.

 Leave a comment